sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

    :alt: NYC Taxidata Annalysis
    :width: 90%

-Prints the results
+Prints the Result
 ------------------

-It will print the result with the output of GroupBy Node.
+It will print the result with the output of the GroupBy Node.

-Sort data by column
+Sort Data by Column
 ------------------

-It will sort the result by selected column and it's specified order ASC/DESC using SortBy Node.
+It will sort the result by the selected column and it's specified order ASC/DESC using the SortBy Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^